 Her work is also in the permanent collections of the Renwick Gallery of the National Museum of American Art, Smithsonian Institution, Washington D.C., San Angelo Museum of Fine Art, University of Arkansas, Fayetteville, AR, The Archie Bray Foundation for the Ceramic Arts, and The University Museum, Southern Illinois University at Edwardsville.

-Jane recently bought a house and studio in rural western New York.
-She is anxious to build some atmospheric kilns and establish a new studio pottery on Buck Run Creek.
+Jane lives in rural western New York.
+She has built a soda kiln and established a new studio pottery on Buck Run Creek.